DrDanielh/UiAbot/docs/src/Overview.rst

 static map, as well as do its own mapping of the environment.
 It proves that a autonomous mobile robot does not have to use expensive sensors and computational hardware.
 The Nav2 software stack is virtually plug-and-play.

-The diagram below describes the communication flow if everything was to be launched together.
+The diagram in the figure below describes the communication flow if everything was to be launched together.
 It does not show the actual message flow between all nodes due to its complexity with the numerous nodes that Nav2 launches.

 .. figure:: fig/system_architecture.drawio.svg